When God Taught Me to Break Financial Curses: My Journey to Financial Healing and Deliverance

 The Turning Point

 One day, when everything in my life seemed to be falling apart, I sat in my living room and cried out to Jesus.
-I said,
+I said:

 Repentance and Forgiveness

 Repentance opened the door for healing.
-Forgiveness released the weight I had been carrying for years.
-Both were necessary for the flow of financial and spiritual freedom.
+Forgiveness released the weight I had carried for years.

 Honoring God With Tithes and Offerings